ponzu-cms/docs/src/Interfaces/Item.md

 ---

 ### [item.Hookable](https://godoc.org/github.com/ponzu-cms/ponzu/system/item#Hookable)
-Hookable rovides lifecycle hooks into the http handlers which manage Save, Delete, Approve, and Reject routines.
+Hookable provides lifecycle hooks into the http handlers which manage Save, Delete, Approve, and Reject routines.
 All methods in its set take an `http.ResponseWriter, *http.Request` and return an `error`.